elixir-sqlite/sqlite_ecto2/docs/sqlite.ectos-pseudo-returning-clause.md

 INSERT INTO distributors (did, dname) VALUES (DEFAULT, 'XYZ Widgets') RETURNING did;
 ```

 The returning clause returns one or more values from each row that was inserted, updated, or deleted with the statement.
-SQLite lacks such a clause, but because Ecto uses it often, we must find a way to implement it in Sqlite.Ecto.
+SQLite lacks such a clause, but because Ecto uses it often, we must find a way to implement it in `sqlite_ecto2`.
+(Actually, the `RETURNING` clause is now [implemented by `sqlitex`](https://github.com/mmmries/sqlitex/pull/55).)

 ## Approach One:  Last Insert Rowid